drips-network/ecosystems/DEVELOPMENT.md

 ## Running Migrations

-Migrations run from the compiled JavaScript code, not directly from TypeScript files.
 Migrations do not run automatically.
 To run the migrations:

 1. Compile the TypeScript code: `npm run compile`